tilledminds/OPNsense-Dashboard-2025/README.md

 You will need the [telegraf config](config/telegraf.conf) file.

-You must edit this file and put in your InfluxDB URL, InfluxDB API token, organization, and bucket under [[outputs.influxdb_v2]].
+You must edit this file and put in your InfluxDB URL, InfluxDB Telegraf API token, organization, and bucket under [[outputs.influxdb_v2]].

 You will need to place this config in /usr/local/etc on the router.